Simple Roasted Brussel Sprouts

 How to Roast Brussel Sprouts

-Too many times, people make roasted vegetables and don't get the deeply caramelized, crispy outcome they are expected.
+Too often, people make roasted vegetables and don't get the deeply caramelized, crispy outcome they expect.
 Follow these steps to ensure good results every single time.

-1. Choose the right sprouts: Choose small to medium sprouts with leaves that are bright green with the outer leaves still intact.
-They should be firm when touched and free from any browned or wilted spots.
+1. Choose the right sprouts: Choose small to medium sprouts with bright green leaves and intact outer leaves.
+They should be firm when touched and free from browned or wilted spots.
 Also, try to choose sprouts that are similar in size so they roast in the same amount of time.

-2. Prep sprouts: Trim the stem side and remove any wilted or browned outer leaves.
-Then slice the sprouts in half through the stem.
-This surface area is where you will get the best browning since the flat edge can rest against the hot baking sheet.
+2. Prep sprouts: Trim the stem and remove wilted or browned outer leaves.
+Then, slice the sprouts in half through the stem.
+This surface area will get the best browning since the flat edge can rest against the hot baking sheet.

-3. Arrange the sprouts: Toss the sprouts in enough oil that they are well coated but not greasy.
-Then place them cut side down on a sheet pan in a single layer.
-Make sure to leave space.
-The number one reason that vegetables don't get browned is that the pan is too crowded.
+3. Arrange the sprouts: Toss the sprouts in enough oil to coat them but not make them greasy.
+Then, place them cut-side down on a sheet pan in a single layer, making sure to leave space.
+The number one reason vegetables don't get browned is that the pan is too crowded.
 For even crispier sprouts, preheat the baking sheet as well.

-4. Roast at a high temp: To get that delicious caramelization, the sprouts need to be cooked at high heat.
-Just don't cook over 450 degrees or the olive oil can get bitter.
+4. Roast at a high temp: The sprouts need to be cooked at high heat to get that delicious caramelization and crisp texture.
+Don't cook over 450 degrees or the olive oil can get bitter.

-5. Let the sprouts caramelize: Make sure you don't move or shake the pan too early.
-Check one sprout after about 15 minutes. if it is nicely browned, give the pan a shake.
-If not, just leave them face down.
-Brussels sprouts don't actually need to be flipped.
+5. Let the sprouts caramelize: Don't move or shake the pan too early.
+Check one sprout after about 15 minutes.
+If it is nicely browned, shake the pan.
+If not, leave them face down.
+Brussels sprouts don't need to be flipped.

 6. Season again: Taste a sprout and sprinkle with salt and pepper as needed.
 Usually, I find they need some extra salt and pepper.
 If they seem dry at all, drizzle some extra olive oil or balsamic vinegar.